 - You are now allowed to prepay for up to 12 months, or when your IDR recertification is due (whichever is sooner) and still have your payments count toward PSLF.
 Therefore, making payments during the forbearance shouldn’t cause a paid ahead status issue.
 If you are concerned about paid ahead status interfering with PSLF, you can opt out (scroll to the bottom of this page for instructions).

-OPTION 1: Wait until later this spring to apply for an LRAP contract starting May 1.
-We’ll send periodic reminders about the best time to apply, but for now we suggest applying in April.
-Do not apply now if you want your contract to start in May–your information will be out-of-date by the time we issue your LRAP award.
+OPTION 1: Wait until later this summer to apply for an LRAP contract starting September 1.
+We’ll send periodic reminders about the best time to apply, but for now we suggest applying in August.
+Do not apply now if you want your contract to start in August–your information will be out-of-date by the time we issue your LRAP award.

 OPTION 3: If you are approaching your 3.5 year deadline to enter LRAP or are otherwise concerned about the deadline, but still want to utilize the federal forbearance, you can apply to pre-qualify for LRAP now.